The last of the fresh meat.

 After that, once I get into the wilderness proper, the mainstay becomes dry food, like grains, nuts, cured fruit, and what the wonders of preservation technology can bring to the palette.
 Most of my wanderings are on foot though, and then one can partake of what the bush offers – some venison, wild fruits, roots, fish, wild honey… If one comes across one of those rare groups of semi-nomadic bush dwellers, there may be wild rice, cassava, course-ground maize… African bush people are marvellously friendly and generous.
 With them, all is shared.

-On this occasion, en route to the area where I was heading, I had given three young men a lift.
-They were from some godforsaken little cluster of huts straddling the barely-negotiable little track I was using, to another godforsaken little cluster.
-Our communication was limited to the very basics, so the purpose of their journey I could only imagine.
+On this occasion, en route to where I was heading, I gave three men a lift.
+They were probably heading for some godforsaken cluster of huts further along the barely-negotiable track I was using – our communication was limited to the very basics, so the purpose of their journey I could only imagine.

-That evening they also helped me to change a tyre that had gone flat earlier in the day – I mean change like lever tyre from rim, remove tube, patch tube, lever tyre back onto rim, inflate.
+That evening in our overnight camp some way off the road side, they also helped me to change a tyre that had gone flat earlier in the day – I mean change like, use tyre levers to prize the tyre from the rim, remove the tube, patch the tube, lever the tyre back onto the rim, inflate.

 I use tube-type tyres for my wanderings.
 They are much stronger than the strongest tubeless type I have been able to source.
-I know, I know, tubeless ones are easy to repair, but I am always scared they pick up a big tear on a sharp stone or a stick that one cannot patch.
+I know tubeless ones are easy to repair – until they pick up a big puncture or a tear on a sharp stone or a stick that one cannot plug.
 What then?
 The tyres I use are thirteen-ply steel-belted, so they offer better resistance to those terrible sickle bush spikes and it has to get insanely rough before they will tear.
 They do, on occasion, but then one can usually at least get out of trouble with a gaiter on the inside.